 Incomplete and Pass/Fail Grades: Under Independent Study guidelines, students are to be awarded letter grades and units based on work completed.
 SCS does not award Incomplete or Pass/Fail grades.

-Students who are enrolled in, but did not attempt a specific course (see definition above) may have a course removed from the transcript by requesting that the ES, TOR or credentialed administrator or counselor by submission of a completed addendum to the Guidance Department.
+Students who are enrolled in, but did not attempt a specific course (see definition above) may have a course removed from the transcript by requesting that the ES, TOR, credentialed administrator, or counselor submit a completed addendum to the Guidance Department.

 Middle School Courses: Students who have successfully passed an A-G high school course in the areas of math or foreign language may request the course be posted on the student’s high school transcript.